garrymotorway/erc20localtestnet/README.md

 npm run testnet
 ```

 Note the 10 accounts it creates and their private keys.
-Take the first of these private keys and login to Metamask (this is truffle will pick as the 'owner' of the contract)
+Take the first of these private keys and login to Metamask (this is the one that will be picked as the 'owner' of the contract)

 ## Deploy smart contracts